 A ‘relevant circumstance’ can arise if the State Administrative Tribunal (SAT) cancels a builder’s registration or the Building Services Board (BSB) does not renew such a registration.
 In this ‘relevant circumstance’, cancellation by the SAT or non-renewal by the BSB must have occurred because the builder failed to satisfy the financial requirements prescribed in regulations under the Building Services (Registration) Act 1991 (WA).

 Residential builders, owner builders and permit authorities are reminded about their obligations and duties under the Home Building Contracts Act 1991 and related legislation regarding HII which include:

 Before undertaking residential building work valued over $20,000 builders must:

-Note: The Building Commission can advise of approved HII providers.
+Note: The Building and Energy can advise of approved HII providers.
 Builders who fail to obtain HII as required risk substantial penalties and disciplinary proceedings.